rmarda/qcon-2017-workshop/README.md

 # Symphonia / OSCON 2017 Tutorial

-#### :warning: *Windows users may need replace double-quotes with single-quotes to run some of the AWS commands.*
+#### :warning: *Windows users may need edit the example commands - double quotes and backslashes may be problematic.*

 ## Initial Setup